Azure-Samples/cognitive-services-speech-sdk/samples/js/browser/avatar/README.md

 * If you want to enforce the avatar to stop speaking before the avatar finishes the utterance, you can click `Stop Speaking` button.
 This is useful when you want to interrupt the avatar speaking.

 * If you want to clear the chat history and start a new round of chat, you can click `Clear Chat History` button.
-And if you want to stop the avatar service, please click `Close Video Connection` button to close the connection with avatar service.
+And if you want to stop the avatar service, please click `Close Avatar Session` button to close the connection with avatar service.

 * If you want to type your query message instead of speaking, you can check the `Type Message` checkbox, and then type your query message in the text box showing up below the checkbox.